 We found little evidence for the use of rPMS to improve activities of daily living, muscle strength, upper limb function, and spasticity (unusual stiffness of muscles) in people after stroke.
 Although one trial reported that rPMS reduced spasticity of the upper limb, the effect was small and remains unclear.

 Quality of the evidence

 We classified the quality of the evidence as low for improving activities of daily living, mainly because one study had a small sample size.
-Additional trials with larger sample sizes are needed to determine a suitable rPMS protocol for treating people after stroke.

 We included randomised controlled trials (RCTs) conducted to assess the therapeutic effect of rPMS for people after stroke.
 Comparisons eligible for inclusion were (1) active rPMS only compared with 'sham' rPMS (a very weak form of stimulation or a sound only); (2) active rPMS only compared with no intervention; (3) active rPMS plus rehabilitation compared with sham rPMS plus rehabilitation; and (4) active rPMS plus rehabilitation compared with rehabilitation only.